Info for Tester Symposium

 This year there will be a special focus on the research in Hawai`i, both at UH and in the community.
 We will additionally be hosting other events, speakers and panel discussions focusing on issues in science today.
 The Tester Symposium is an annual symposium hosted by the Department of Biology to showcase life sciences research done at UH.

-The organizers of the 43rd annual Albert L. Tester Memorial Symposium are excited to announce that Dr. Sam Gon III has graciously accepted our invitation to be the keynote speaker for the symposium.
+The organizers of the 43rd annual Albert L. Tester Memorial Symposium are excited to announce that Dr. Samuel M. ‘Ohukani‘ōhi‘a Gon, III has graciously accepted our invitation to be the keynote speaker for the symposium.
 Dr. Gon was our top nominee by an overwhelming majority and we thank everyone for participating in the vote.
-Dr. Gon is a UH alum (Bachelor of Zoology) who currently works for the Department of Land and Natural Resource.
-To learn more about his research: https://dlnr.hawaii.gov/boards-commissions/blnr/member-samuel-ohu-gon-iii/
+Dr. Gon was born and raised in Hawai'i and is a UH alum (Bachelor of Zoology).
+Dr. Gon has 40 years of experience in fields of Hawaiian ecology and currently works as the senior scientist and cultural advisor for the Nature Conservancy Hawai'i.
+To learn more about Dr. Gon, please visit: http://www.hawaiiecoregionplan.info/samgon.html

 The Testers’ awards banquet will once again be held at the Waikiki Aquarium on the evening of Saturday, April 28, 2018, thanks in part to the generosity of Dr. Andrew Rossiter.
 The banquet is a great opportunity to celebrate the research achievements of our grad and undergrad students, honor the 2018 awardees, check out the exhibits, relax, and talk story with your colleagues before people depart for Summer field work.